sharktacos/OpenColorIO-configs/docs/naming.md

 # Project Directory Structure and Naming Conventions

 Project directory structure for CG in a VFX pipeline.
 Assets folder for the modeling, rigging, and lookdev departments.
 Shots folder for the animation, FX, and lighting departments.
-Published assets so in the shots/published folder.
+Published per shot assets so in the shots/published folder.
 Expand each section below for details and naming convensions.

 ## assets/